Quick Guide to Customer Education and Boosting Product Value

 Offering ongoing training keeps them updated on new features/updates and their skills up-to-date.

 Knowledge base.
 Research shows that many people prefer to help themselves over contacting customer support.
-The benefit of a knowledge base is that it can encompass many forms of content: FAQs, step-by-step process guides, video demos, terminology lists, etc — essentially anything helps your customers understand and use your product.
+The benefit of a knowledge base is that it can encompass many forms of content: FAQs, step-by-step process guides, video demos, terminology lists, etc — essentially anything that helps your customers understand and use your product.

 A knowledge base with decision tree technology can be a powerful way to guide your customers step-by-step through complex problems.